 Brittany Fiore-Silfvast is a postdoctoral fellow working as a data science ethnographer.
 She holds a Ph.D. in Communication from the University of Washington and an M.A. in Anthropology from Columbia University.
 Her research focuses on the social and organizational dimensions of data-intensive transformations in arenas such as scientific research, healthcare, global development, design and construction, and warfare.

 Michael is a PhD student in Human Centered Design and Engineering.
 He joined the lab in 2010 after completing a BA in Computer Science and Mathematics at Oberlin College.
 His research interests include the development of novel visual analytics techniques and systems to improve understanding of social media and communication.

 Daniel Perry is a PhD student in Human Centered Design and Engineering.
 He holds a B.A. from Brown University and a Master of Information Management & Systems from UC Berkeley.
-He was previously a graduate researcher at Lawrence Berkeley National Lab and a researcher at UC Berkeley’s Center for Next Generation Teaching and Learning.
-His research is on emotional engagement in collaborative game environments and scientific data sets in games.
+He was previously a graduate researcher at Lawrence Berkeley National Lab.
+His research is on engagement in collaborative game environments and the integration of scientific data sets in games.